openqasm/openqasm/source/language/openpulse.rst

     // Add a relative phase to a waveform (ie multiply by :math:`e^{\imag \theta}`) extern phase_shift(waveform wf, angle ang) -> waveform;

+    // Scale the amplitude of a waveform's samples producing a new waveform extern scale(waveform wf, float factor) -> waveform;

 Play instruction
 ----------------